New poll puts Nat-Act in position to govern - just

 Labour's further drop in support shows how much work it has ahead of it to reclaim public support in the week in which it will deliver the Budget.

-It has come under increasing pressure to try to address the cost of living strain on households, and in law and order.
+It has come under increasing pressure to try address the cost of living strain on households, and in law and order.

 The polling period included the rollout of several pre-Budget announcements - including more than $500 million for police numbers and training.